FreeCAD/DevelopersHandbook/technical/MajorRelease.md

 ## Release Candidates

-After all outstanding PRs are merged and all critical bugs are resolved, a Release Candidate (RC) version will be created and a public announcment made.
+After all outstanding PRs are merged and all critical bugs are resolved, a Release Candidate (RC) version will be created and a public announcement made.
 This is a request to the community for intentional and deliberate testing with the goal of uncovering as many bugs as possible.
 This is the point at which the formal branch is created for the releases.
 First, create a branch called "releases/FreeCAD-X-Y" where X and Y are the major and minor release numbers.
 Next use the GitHub "Draft new release" button on the Releases page to create a new release.
 Set it up to create a new tag with the release number in it, e.g. "0.21rc1" and ensure that the release is based on the "releases/FreeCAD-X-Y" branch.
 Mark the release as a "pre-release" so that it does not display as the latest version.
-Attach all of the necessary installers, appimages, packages, etc. to this release.
+Attach all of the necessary installers, AppImages, packages, etc. to this release.
 Note that the release can be edited after creation, so assets can be added as they become available.

 Translation files will be pushed to CrowdIn and a public call for translation assistance should be made.

-Release notes should be reviewed at this point and any ommisions corrected.
+Release notes should be reviewed at this point and any omissions corrected.

 Any problems identified with the release candidate should be addressed via PRs made to the release branch.
 If necessary, multiple release candidates may be tagged using the same "Draft new release" process described above, and incrementing the release candidate number.